 This is an overnight job, so the perfect time to do it is after dinner once the dishes are washed.
 If you take the time once every 6 weeks or so, all the wood in your kitchen will stay vibrant for years.
 Doing this will not only make your wooden dishes and utensils look nicer, but it will prolong their life.
 And isn't it satisfying to do a job that has immediate, positive results?

 It seems intuitive that a plastic cutting board would be safer and harbor less bacteria than a wooden board.
-But the research shows differently.
 Apparently wooden cutting boards that are cared for and oiled regularly are not as bad as you would think.
-The worst kind of cutting board for trapping and allowing transference of bacteria is an old plastic board because bacteria can live and multiply in the scarred surface.
+The worst kind of cutting board for trapping and allowing transference of bacteria is an old, worn board, either plastic or wood, because bacteria can live and multiply in the scarred surface.

-*Food-Grade Mineral Oil or Butcher Block Oil can be found in some grocery stores, definitely at specialty kitchen shops and I even saw it at my local hardware store the other day
+*Food-Grade Mineral Oil or Butcher Block Oil can be found in some grocery stores, definitely at specialty kitchen shops and I even saw it at my local hardware store the other day.
+Or, you can order it from Amazon.